-This vehicle is provided with a spring release type sun shade on the driver's left side window.
-Another spring release type shade is available on the optional driver's guard.
-To operate, pull down the shade by its hem to the appropriate position and release.
+This vehicle is provided with a spring release type sunshade on the driver's left side window.
+To operate, pull down the sunshade by its hem to the appropriate position and release.
 It will remain in position.
-To raise, depress the unlocking lever and guide the shade back up using the other hand.
+To raise, depress the unlocking lever and guide the sunshade back up using the other hand